dimitri-yatsenko/Database-Systems-for-Data-Science/Assign5.md

 Use the SQL `SHOW SCHEMAS` and `SHOW TABLES` and `SHOW CREATE TABLE` commands to understand the structure of the data in the database.
 You can use diagramming software to learn the schema.

+These queries will contain only one select statement with no joins or groupings.
+Some queries will require a subquery in the `WHERE` clause.

 Finally, make sure that your submission is easy to understand.
 Include the problem statement in a comment preceding your solution.

 ## USE `shared_sales`